Nebraska Barons

 Today, NWSA governs over 40 teams worldwide.
 Many teams have sought and found allegiance and sponsorship with their Major League Baseball (MLB) team counterparts, such as the Boston Red Sox, Chicago Cubs, Colorado Rockies, Minnesota Twins, New York Mets, Philadelphia Phillies, and Tampa Bay Rays.
 Many wear official MLB uniforms and compete with pride under their respective professional team’s logo.

-Wheelchair softball is an competitive, exciting, and challenging summer sport that enables most wheelchair users to compete.
+Wheelchair softball is a competitive, exciting, and challenging summer sport that enables most wheelchair users to compete.
 To learn more about the NWSA, browse the website at: www.wheelchairsoftball.org

 Who may participate?
 Generally, anyone with a permanent disability to a lower extremity can play wheelchair softball.
 Every player needs to be “certified” to determine eligibility and level of disability.
 Men, women, and children are invited to play on our team.